-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+The school is proud of its pupil behaviour and their attitudes in school are exemplary.
+Intervention support for key identified pupils further supports this process and is invaluable in ensuring that this level is always maintained.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health are improving and we used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.